 God says that our faith is special, but He also says that it is invisible

-you my faith by my works” (Jm 2-18).
-That is, show me faith without hardship
+you my faith by my works.”
+That is, 'Show me faith without hardship

-is founded on physical reality.
+is just as real as our difficulties and hardships.
 We will not stand on clouds with harps and halo

-of those who know better.
-If the world's view of heaven were the case, then God
+how the world mocks our faith.
+If the world's view of heaven were actually true, then God

-would not expect us to manifest our faith in this world, but God intends to
+would not expect us to manifest our faith.
+Rather, He intends to

-So the more we struggle in this life by faith, and because of faith, the more we
+correspondence.
+The more we struggle in this life by faith, the more we

-understand that God’s coming kingdom is also a very real place, and we will be
+understand that God’s coming kingdom is a very real place, and we will be

 rulers of it, and for this reason God expects much from us.
 He is just giving us